-While there is a nice return projected for the property investment, most buyers look primarily at the benefits of the residency program in acquiring a teak parcel rather than the specifics of the investment return.
-However, the management company believes there is the possibility of a significant return and has aligned its interest with those of the parcel owner.
+While there is a nice return projected for the property investment, most buyers look primarily at the benefits of the residency program in acquiring a teak parcel, rather than the specifics of the investment return.
+However, the management company believes there is the possibility of significant returns and has aligned its interest with those of the parcel owner.

 For continuing to manage and fund the maintenance of the plantation, Hardwoods retains a 20% management fee interest in the plantation harvest proceeds and has every incentive to maximize the teak value at harvest for the property owner and 15% processing fee to process the logs to lumber.